Skip to main content

 sudo -u postgres pgbackrest --stanza=main restore

-4. Start the PostgreSQL job:
+4. Start PostgreSQL:

 sudo systemctl start postgresql